-The Past Participle is important because it plays a role in all Spanish Perfect Tenses (for example, the Present Perfect).
-And it can also be used as an Adjective.
-Plus, it’s super easy to learn!
+The Past Participle (“El participio”) is a verb form that has several important uses.
+It plays a role in all Spanish Perfect Tenses (for example, the Present Perfect).
+We can also use it as an adjective and as part of the Passive Voice.

-In this lesson we will learn how to form and use the Past Participle, going through the following points:
+In this lesson we will learn how to form and use the Past Participle, providing example sentences.

-Let’s start with good news: For each verb, there is only one Past Participle.
+Let’s start with the good news: For each verb, there is only one Past Participle.

-We form Regular Past Participles by adding these endings to the verb’s stem:
+If a verb has a regular Past Participle, we form it by adding these endings to the verb’s stem:

 Irregular Past Participles

 Some verbs have an Irregular Past Participle and don’t follow the rule above.

 The following table shows the most frequent Irregular Past Participles:

 All Spanish Perfect Tenses consist of 2 words, with the second word being the Past Participle.